Remote Streaming Program

 A proud sponsor of the US Olympic Water Polo Teams and the CWPA, KAP7 continues its mission to help grow the sport of water polo via its interest in providing streaming coverage of teams from around the United States.

-- While events are free, viewers will still be instructed to create an account and login to view the games free of charge.
+- While regular season event broadcasts are free, viewers will still be instructed to create an account and login to view the games free of charge.

-- If you already created an account via the CWPA Stretch Portal previously you may continue to use that account to view the games free of charge by logging into your profile.
+- If you’ve already created an account via the CWPA Stretch Portal previously you may continue to use that account to view the games free of charge by logging into your profile.

 The Difference Between Regular Season/Remote Streaming & the Championship Streams: CWPA Championship broadcasts consist of an on-site three camera broadcast, replay footage and live interviews, among other elements, to present a premier water polo viewing experience.